dialpad/dialtone/apps/dialtone-documentation/docs/components/empty-states.md

 ---
-title: Card
+title: Empty state
-description: A card contains summary content and actions about a single subject.
-It can be used by itself or within a list, and is generally interactive.
+description: When there's no data to display in a list, table, or other information container, we use an ‘Empty State’ component to guide users, clarifying the expected information and suggesting ways to populate it.
 status: ready
 thumb: true
 image: assets/images/components/card.png